jamoowen/catapi/README.md

 * sets a random price to the given cat
 * allows a user to purchase the given cat
 * updates the users account within a created database
+* open cats.png to view screenshots of the application in action